 Myth #2: Presenting data is always boring.

 “Today, I’m going to be presenting our financial report from Q2.”
 If you think this sentence is a recipe for instant yawns, think again!
 “There’s no such thing as a boring presentation; there are only boring presenters.”
-This adage may seem harsh, but it’s true—anything, if presented properly, can be made interesting to an audience.
+This adage may seem harsh, but it’s true—anything, if presented properly, can be made interesting to an audience, especially when visuals are involved.
+The presenter may be talking about the autocorrelation of finance within a business, which may not be the most exciting topic ever.
+But if presented in an engaging way, this could make a big difference in how the presentation is received.

 The key is to think about who is going to be listening and what they want to hear.
 Create a story around your data, and frame it within the context of your audience’s interests.
 Less is more—get straight to the point with the high-level numbers.
 Lastly, use simple visuals to help your audience understand your data in context